-You probably signed a 3-6 year contract, and barring a few exceptions, you should expect to serve the duration.
+You probably signed a 3- to 6-year contract, and barring a few exceptions, you should expect to serve the duration.

 - Medical Standards – This one is often out of the member’s control.
 We can’t always control our health.
 This is not the route you want to chase unless you truly have a health issue that prevents you from serving.

-- Physical Fitness Standards – Everyone in the military is required to pass a physical fitness test.
+- Physical Fitness Standards – All military personnel must pass a physical fitness test.
 Failure to do so may result in a forced separation from the military.
 Unfortunately, it may also hurt your discharge rating.

-- Military Standards – Failure to meet military standards is a catch-all term used for a variety of reasons.
-For example, failure to show up on time, failure to meet physical standards, disciplinary problems, and more.
+- Military Standards – Failure to meet military standards is a catch-all term for various reasons.
+For example, failure to show up on time, failure to meet physical standards, disciplinary problems, etc.